-You should NOT give blood for 12 months after sex with:
+You should NOT give blood or platelets for 3 months after sex with:

-A man (if you are male); men who have had anal or oral sex with another man (with or without a condom) get deferred from blood donation for 12 months.
+A man (if you are male); men who have had anal or oral sex with another man (with or without a condom) get deferred from blood donation for three (3) months.

-Note: This rule will change in England from 2018 and Scotland from November 2017.
-Men who have sex with other men will be able to give blood three months after their last sexual activity.
+Note: This rule changed in England and Scotland from November 2017.
+Men who have sex with other men will be able to give blood three months after their last sexual activity (previously 12 months).

 A man who has had sex with another man (if you are female).